craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 This can be set to `false` to disable front-end login.

-Note that this config setting is ignored when <config4:headlessMode> is enabled.

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v4/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.

 ::: code